 The annual tuition fees of the Yeshiva College are \$300.
 This includes laboratory and library fees.
-A certain number of scholarships to cover tuition fees are awarded annually, to students of promise.
+A number of scholarships to cover tuition fees are awarded annually, to students of promise.

-The College, in addition, has a system of deferred payments of tuition fees, for students worthy of such encouragement.
+The College has, in addition, a system of deferred payments of tuition fees, for students worthy of such encouragement.

 The Yeshiva College has a students' home, with accommodations for 200 resident students.
-Out of town students are expected to make application for dormitory accommodations at the College.
-A certain number of scholarships covering the expense of dormitory residence are granted annually.
+Out of town students are to make application for dormitory accommodations at the College.
+A number of scholarships covering the expense of dormitory residence are granted annually.